-There are some providers, including Scratch & Patch, that now allow you to get insurance for pre-existing conditions that your pet may have.
-This is a growing area of pet cover and opens up the potential for customers that may typically be stuck with their current provider can now switch insurance.
+There are some providers, that allow you to get insurance for pre-existing conditions that your pet may have.
+This is a growing area of pet cover and opens up the potential for customers that may typically be stuck with their current provider can now switch pet insurance.

-Pedigree pets will typically be more expensive to insure than cross breeds.
+Pedigree cats and dogs will typically be more expensive to insure than cross breeds.
 This is because they are generally more expensive to purchase and they are considered a higher risk of illnesses and injuries associated with their breed.
 Mixed breeds tend to bring together a greater resistance to disease by combining two breeds together.

 When you take out a pet insurance policy or switch from another provider you’ll enter a 14 day waiting period.
 During this time most pet insurers will not cover your pet.
 With Scratch & Patch, we do not have a waiting period for accidents or injuries.

 When you join us without having previous continuous cover then any new illnesses starting within the first 14 days of your policy are not covered.